clemsonciti/python-installation-on-palmetto/README.md

 of Python (generally, 2.7 or higher).

 2. The system version of Python may change.
-Any applications or libraries that users may build using the system Python will likely not run if this happens.
+Any applications or packages that users may build using the system Python will likely not run if this happens.